 A submarine is a small tight knit community of varying groups, structures and watch bills.
 The people onboard are your community - most people you can get on with absolutely fine with no problems, others you get on with because you have to and avoidance of conflict is in everyone’s interests, especially when in a confined space for a long period.

 It is amazing though what little things can wind you up, just little annoyances that seem to irritate you more when you’re in a confined situation.
 Generally, there isn’t much conflict on patrol, maybe because of the military discipline and training.

 The amount of contact we have with the outside world greatly affects you but is completely out of our control - so we try to concentrate on the things we can control.
 Most people find routine helps them, this is enforced by your watch-keeping cycles which make the day very structured.
-Having been 1 in 2 for a large proportion of my career ( 6 hours on watch/6 hours off watch) it is easy to get into a routine.
+Having been one in two for a large proportion of my career (six hours on watch / six hours off watch) it is easy to get into a routine.
 This helps with the (often) monotonous watch-keeping.
-Spending 6 hours working then using your time off for eating, exercise, entertainment and sleep.
+Spending six hours working then using your time off for eating, exercise, entertainment and sleep.
 Exercise options are restricted due to limited space on submarine but you make the most of it with treadmill, rowing machine, weights etc.

 There is a mess room for communal use (films, games, socialising).
 The only private space is your bunk space, sometimes you really crave privacy and peace so your bunk is really important when you need some downtime.